-The UML Arboretum Plan identifies policies, procedures and practices used to manage the university's trees and shrubs.
-The principal components of the Arboretum Plan are the arboretum management plan, the campus landscape design guidelines and the collections policies.
-The goal of the plan is to guide the development and maintenance of a safe, attractive, educational and sustainable urban campus forest for the University of Massachusetts Lowell.
+The UML Arboretum plan identifies policies, procedures and practices used to manage the University's trees and shrubs.
+The principal components of the Arboretum plan are the Arboretum Management Plan, the Campus Landscape Design Guidelines, and the Collections Policy.
+The goal of the plan is to guide the development and maintenance of a safe, attractive, educational, and sustainable urban campus forest for the University of Massachusetts Lowell.

-Specific Objectives of the UML Arboretum Plan are as follows:
+Specific Objectives of the Arboretum Plan are as follows:

-- Promote public safety through the use of best practices in the care of campus trees. - Maintain and increase the educational value of the campus urban forest. - Enhance the visual quality and aesthetic appeal of the campus through excellence in design. - Capitalize on ecosystem functions performed by campus trees and shrubs. - Protect campus trees during construction and renovation projects. - Acquire high quality plants using industry standards. - Ensure proper species selection and diversification of the campus tree population. - Ensure approriate practices are employed for tree planting and the ongoing care of campus trees. - Promote proper age distribution in the tree population and reasonable replacement of trees in response to losses from weather, pests, injury or construction displacement.
+- Promote public safety through the use of best practices in the care of campus trees - Maintain and increase the educational value of the campus urban forest - Enhance the visual quality and aesthetic appeal of the campus through excellence in design - Capitalize on ecosystem functions performed by campus trees and shrubs - Protect campus trees during construction and renovation projects - Acquire high quality plants using industry standards - Ensure proper species selection and diversification of the campus tree population - To ensure proper and state of the art practices are employed for tree planting and the ongoing care of campus trees - To promote proper age distribution in the tree population, and reasonable replacement of trees in response to losses from weather, pests, injury or construction displacement